bvaughn/react-virtualized/docs/multiColumnSortTable.md

   Table,
 } from 'react-virtualized';

-function sortCallback({
+function sort({
   sortBy,
   sortDirection,
 }) {
-  // Sort your collection however you'd like.
   // 'sortBy' is an ordered Array of fields.
   // 'sortDirection' is a map of field name to "ASC" or "DESC" directions.
+  // Sort your collection however you'd like.
+  // When you're done, setState() or update your Flux store, etc.
 }

-const sortState = createMultiSort(sortCallback);
+const sortState = createMultiSort(sort);

 // When rendering your header columns,
 // Use the sort state exposed by sortState: